cmcserena/Capstone_HKTVMALL/README.md

-## Capstone Project - Topic:HKTVMall with Serena Chan and Thomas Wong from 19th April 2022 to 18th May 2022.
+## Capstone Project - Topic: HKTVMall with Naomi Tsang and Thomas Wong from 19th April 2022 to 18th May 2022.

 The project was divided into three parts: Web Scraping, Recommendation Systems and PowerBi Dashboard.